Mediablaster® Cabinets

 Rule #4: Understand that harder parts wear out abrasive faster than softer parts.
 There is nothing wrong with the abrasive if it wears out faster when blasting harder parts.

 Rule #6: If you are using a blasting cabinet without a separator reclaimer you will quickly contaminate the recycled abrasive with the dust and spent particles.
 When this happens, the good abrasive becomes over-contaminated with the dust and spent abrasive to the point that everything has to be discarded, good and bad.
-Combining a cabinet without an inefficient separator reclaimer and cleaning a dirty part can really shorten the recycle rate of any abrasive to a maximum of two or three uses.
+Combining a cabinet without an inefficient separator reclaimer and cleaning a dirty part can shorten the recycling rate of any abrasive to a maximum of two or three uses.

 Rule #7: Know that all abrasives rank on a sizing scale normally measured in mesh or grit size.
 The cleaning speed relative to abrasive size resembles a bell curve, large and small abrasives are slow, and medium size abrasives are the fastest.
 When using blasting cabinets with 0 to 100 cfm of compressed air being used the fastest abrasive cleaning size is normally between 60 and 100 mesh in abrasive particle size.
 Starting slightly larger will produce more recycles and as the larger then wears down it then gets faster.

 Rule #8: Using any abrasive past its recycle rate will slow down part processing just like using dull sandpaper slows down sanding time.
-It’s good to think of abrasive as similar to oil in a car, because all types of abrasive must be changed and replaced eventually, don’t mistakenly assume that just because it’s still there it’s still good.
+It’s good to think of abrasive as similar to oil in a car because all types of abrasive must be changed and replaced eventually, don’t mistakenly assume that just because it’s still there it’s still good.

 What variables affect recycling abrasive blast media?